-All degree programs require completion of the Core Curriculum.
-A complete description of the core and its requirements is available in the Core Curriculum section of the Daemen catalogue.
-Courses which satisfy a portion or complete a core requirement will have such designation indicated after the course title.
+All degree programs require completion of the General Education Curriculum.
+A complete description of the gen ed and its requirements are available in the General Education Curriculum section of the Daemen catalog.
+Courses that satisfy a portion or complete a core requirement will have such designation indicated after the course title.

 Requirements for the BS Portion of the BS, NS/DPT Curriculum

 - The following courses require a minimum grade of C:

 - BIO109/L-110/L General Biology I-II (3/1; 3/1)

 - BIO330/L-340/L General Anatomy; General Physiology (4/0; 4/0)

 - PT101-201 Freshman/Sophomore Seminar in Physical Therapy (1/1)